 The library was named the Ruth Faulkner Library in honour of the first female Councillor in the district who served from 1968-1971.
 The Belmont Swimming Pool was named the Bart Clayden Aquatic Centre after Councillor Clayden.
 Councillor Clayton was on the Belmont Park Swimming Pool Project Committee and worked tirerlessly to make the pool a reality during his time as Councillor.
-The Aquatic Centre was designed by architects Forbes and Fitzhardinge and opened on 13 November 1971 by the Premier Hon J.T.
+The Aquatic Center was designed by architects Forbes and Fitzhardinge and opened on 13 November 1971 by the Premier Hon J.T.
 Tonkin.
 The pool and its facilities have undergone major alterations and additions c1993 to designs by architects Forbes and Fitzhardinge and the original form is largely obscured.

 During the 1970s the gardens over the site were established and developed with the lakes a key feature of the landscape.
 As part of the garden redevelopment the Belmont War Memorial was relocated from Great Eastern Highway in 1972 to its current location in the precinct.

 On 17 February 1979, the Belmont Administration Centre was opened by the Governor of Western Australia, Sir Wallace Kyle.
 As part of the ceremony, Belmont was declared a City.

 As part of the works in 1979, two fountains are situated in an ornamental lake.
 One of these is distinctive as a rockery waterfall.
 These were in installed as part of the State's 150th anniversary, as a joint project between the Belmont City Council and the Belmont-Rivervale and Cloverdale branches of the Country Women's Association (CWA).
 Both these branches are no longer operating and the water features continue as a reminder of the role of the CWA in Belmont.

 Other features of the precinct are the Skate Park on the north east corner built c2000 and the Volcano playground built in 2005.

-The most recent building in the precinct is the new Belmont Hub, a multi -functional building featuring a library over two levels, dijtal hub, Seniors Hub, state-of-the-art museum, a dedicated space for community service organisations and commercial tenancies. demolition of the former change rooms located at the corner of Wright Street and Robinson Avenue.
+The most recent building in the precinct is the new Belmont Hub, a multi-functional building featuring a library over two levels, digital hub, Seniors Hub, state-of-the-art museum, a dedicated space for community service organisations and commercial tenancies.

+The new library has again honoured the contribution of Ruth Faulkner to the City of Belmont.
+Construction of this building required the demolition of the former change rooms located at the corner of Wright Street and Robinson Avenue.

 ASSOCIATIONS: Ruth Faulkner PJ "Paddy" Faulkner Forbes and Fitzhardinge, Architects Bollig Design Group, architects REFERENCES: City of Belmont (Heritage) Inventory 2016 Aerial photographs, 1953-2016, Landgate.
 City of Belmont website.
-INTEGRITY / AUTHENTICITY Integrity: High Authenticity: High CONDITION: Excellent N/A RELATED LISTINGS:
+INTEGRITY / AUTHENTICITY Integrity: High Authenticity: High CONDITION: Excellent RELATED LISTINGS: N/A HERITAGE LISTINGS: Municipal Inventory Adopted 22 Nov 2016 (City of Belmont) Municipal Inventory Adopted 17 Feb 2003 (City of Belmont)

+Belmont War Memorial, Belmont